awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 + Make sure `ssl-bump` is configured properly\.
 If you use Squid for your proxy server, see [ Configure Squid as an explicit proxy server](use-proxy-server.md#use-proxy-server-explicit-squid-configure)\.
 + Follow these steps to use private endpoints for Amazon S3 and CloudWatch Logs:

   1. In your private subnet routing table, remove the rule you added that routes traffic destined for the internet to your proxy server\.
-For information, see [Creating a Subnet in Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet) in the *Amazon VPC User Guide*\.
+For information, see [Creating a subnet in your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet) in the *Amazon VPC User Guide*\.

   1. Create a private Amazon S3 endpoint and CloudWatch Logs endpoint and associate them with the private subnet of your Amazon VPC\.
-For information, see [VPC Endpoint Services \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html) in the *Amazon VPC User Guide*\.
+For information, see [VPC endpoint services \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html) in the *Amazon VPC User Guide*\.

   1. Confirm **Enable Private DNS Name** in your Amazon VPC is selected\.
-For more information, see [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.
+For more information, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.
 +  If you do not use `ssl-bump` for an explicit proxy server, add a proxy configuration to your buildspec file using a `proxy` element\.
 For more information, see [ Run CodeBuild in an explicit proxy server](use-proxy-server.md#run-codebuild-in-explicit-proxy-server) and [Buildspec syntax](build-spec-ref.md#build-spec-ref-syntax)\.

   ```